xinyuezhao/tfc-nd-app/README.md

 ## Deploying on kind

-You can deploy argome on a local kind cluster by using the `deploy-on-kind` make target.
+You can deploy terraform on a local kind cluster by using the `deploy-on-kind` make target.
 If you haven't configured the kind cluster yet, refer to the next section on how to setup a kind cluster.